omega8cc/hosting_site_backup_manager/README.txt

 1. Install as any other Drupal module into your hostmaster site.
 2. Enable the feature in the 'experimental' section of 'admin/hosting' page.
-3. The file hosting_site_backup_manager.drush.inc should be copied/linked to the drush installation.
-An easy way is to create a symlink in ~/.drush/ to e.g. /var/aegir/clients/admin/hostmaster.example.com/modules/hosting_site_backup_manager/.

 Configuration
 -------------